 - 1. Ensure the general design concept for the entire system is well defined. - 2.
 Ensure each system is designed to be complete in every respect for a trouble free operation, including AHU's, fans, pumps, expansion units, ducting, refrigerant and drain piping, thermal and vapor insulation for ducts and pipes, grilles, registers, diffusers, louvers, dampers, sound attenuators, vibration isolators, air coolers, electric air heaters, air filters, etc. - 3.
 Ensure design includes appropriate redundancy capabilities (see Section 3.4.1) and safety margins. - 4.
-Provide a HVAC design that provides appropriate comfort for personnel and equipment protection. - 5.
+Provide a HVAC design that provides appropriate comfort for personnel and equipment protection as per Table 3-2: Indoor Temperature and Humidity Design Criteria. - 5.
 Provide a HVAC design that is easily maintainable in accordance with good industry practice. - 6.
 Follow ASHRAE and National Fire Code guidelines as well as good practice for ventilation requirements in chemical areas. - 7.
 For Non-Process Area or auxiliary area and service areas, ventilation shall follow ASHRAE 62.1 for minimum outdoor air and exhaust. - 8.
 For areas with no established standards (NFPA 820, ASHARE and NFC), design the ventilation in terms of air changes to follow good engineering practice in Manitoba.
 Consider heating cost implications when determining proposed ventilation rates. - 9.
 Ensure that ventilation air flow rates into air-conditioned areas are included in the cooling load calculations.